Contact US NOTIFY ME INFORMATION SESSION

 12. I have been to Israel before.
 Am I still eligible to apply?

 Yes.
-Prior Israel experience does not affect your eligibility for Birthright Israel Excel.
+Prior Israel experience does not affect your eligibility for the Excel Fellowship.

 13. I have had an internship in Israel through another program in the past.
 Am I still eligible to apply?